qxjit/dev_shell/README.md

 ## Faster FS access

-The virtualbox share can be very close, especially for things like Ag.
+The virtualbox share can be very slow, especially for things like Ag.
 You will probably want this:

 [https://quip.com/EDYLAAfuup5M](https://quip.com/EDYLAAfuup5M)